-Summarizing the response of the Earth System to anthropogenic forcers with metrics has long been practised as a way to illustrate uncertainty in Earth system response to greenhouse gases.
+Summarizing the response of the Earth System to anthropogenic forcers with a metrics has long been practised as a way to illustrate uncertainty in Earth system response to greenhouse gases.
 For example, the concept of the Equilibrium Climate Sensitivity (ECS), the equilibrium global mean temperature increase which would be observed in response to a doubling of atmospheric carbon dioxide concentrations (Hansen et al., 1984) has existed for over 50 years (Charney et al., 1979) and significant amount of literature has been devoted to constraining its value (Knutti et al., 2017).

-The Earth system responds to a step-change in forcing on timescales ranging from days to millennia (Knutti and Rugenstein, 2015), so an 'Effective Climate Sensitivity' (EffCS hereon) is often used as a proxy for decadal to centennial feedbacks.
+The Earth System responds to a step-change in forcing on a range of timescales ranging from days to millennia (Knutti and Rugenstein, 2015), so an 'Effective Climate Sensitivity' (EffCS hereon) is often used as a proxy for decadal to centennial feedbacks.
 EffCS is generally calculated in a coupled atmosphere-ocean model from the output of the 'abrupt4xCO2' simulation, a standard experiment in which CO2 concentrations are quadrupled instantaneously from pre-industrial levels and the model is allowed to evolve (Gregory et al., 2004).

-EffCS is calculated by assuming that a model is associated with a single feedback parameter (i.e. a rate of change of top of atmosphere radiative flux per unit surface temperature increase), allowing the equilibrium temperature response to a step change forcing to be predicted by linear extrapolation (we refer to this approach henceforth as the Constant Feedback (CF) approximation, with EffCS referring to the estimate of ECS made using this approach).
-Another metric, the Transient Climate Response at CO_2 doubling (TCR) or quadrupling (T140) is calculated from an '1pctCO2' idealized experiment in which CO_2 concentrations are increased by 1 percent each year, starting from a pre-industrial state, resulting in linearly increasing forcing.
+EffCS is calculated by assuming that a model is associated with a single feedback parameter (i.e. a rate of change of top of atmosphere radiative flux per unit surface temperature increase), allowing the equilibrium temperature response to a step change forcing to be predicted by linear extrapolation (we refer to this approach henceforth as the Constant Feedback (CF)

+approximation, with EffCS referring to the estimate of ECS made using this approach).
+Another metric, the Transient Climate Response at CO2 doubling (TCR) or quadrupling (T140) is calculated from an '1pctCO2' idealized experiment in which CO2 concentrations are increased by 1 percent each year, starting from a pre-industrial state, resulting in linearly increasing forcing.

-Although it was generally assumed that TCR would be a better predictor of transient warming under a high emissions scenario such as RCP8.5 (Riahi et al., 2011), a complication has arisen due to the fact that EffCS seems to be better correlated than TCR with 21st Century warming from present day levels under a business-as-usual scenario (Grose et al., 2018).
+Although it was generally assumed that TCR would be a better predictor of transient warming under a high emissions scenario such as RCP8.5 (Riahi et al., 2011), a complication has arisen due to the fact that EffCS seems to be better correlated with 21st century warming from present day levels under a business-as-usual scenario than TCR in the CMIP5 ensemble (Grose et al., 2018).
 The reason for this is not yet well understood given the radiative pathway in RCP8.5 leading up to 2100 is relatively similar to that of the 1 percent annual increase experiment used to measure T140.
-Furthermore, neither EffCS nor TCR is well correlated with end of century temperatures in a mitigation scenario (Grose et al., 2018) such as RCP2.6 (Van Vuuren et al., 2011), which calls in to question the relevance of such summary metrics in the discussion of mitigation adaptions.
+Another pressing concern is that neither EffCS nor TCR is well correlated to end of century temperatures in a mitigation scenario (Grose et al., 2018) such as RCP2.6 (Van Vuuren et al., 2011).

-Similarly, a number of studies have shown that the EffCS approximation does not well describe the true equilibrium behaviour of most models(Knutti et al., 2017).
+Similarly, a number have studies have shown that the EffCS approximation does not well describe the true equilibrium behaviour of most models(Knutti et al., 2017).
 When GCM abrupt-4xCO2 simulations are continued for thousands of years, many are found to deviate significantly from the linear trend-line one would fit to a 150 year simulation (Andrews et al., 2015; Knutti et al., 2017; Senior and Mitchell, 2000; Rugenstein et al., 2016).